 Greek Theatre (Teatro Greco)

-The excavations, which began in the late 18th century and which continued throughout the following century, were completed only in the mid-20th century.
-On the genesis of the monument there are different opinions, but it is generally agreed that the current shape dates back to the restoration of the years 238-215 BC, during the reign of Hiero II.
-Today, the scene building is entirely destroyed and only the cuttings in the bed rock for its foundations are now visible.
+The excavations, which began in the late 18th century and continued throughout the following century, were completed only in the mid-20th century.
+On the genesis of the monument, there are different opinions.
+Still, it is generally agreed that the current shape dates back to the restoration of the years 238-215 BC, during the reign of Hiero II.
+Today, the scene building is destroyed, and only the cuttings in the bedrock for its foundations are now visible.

-At the top of the theater, there is the Terrace of Temenite Hill, a flat area where one can see some man-made stractures, among which is the Grotta del Ninfeo, the Via dei Sepolcri, as well as the casetta dei Mugnai, identified as the last remaining mill on the Temenite hill.
+At the top of the theater, there is the Terrace of Temenite Hill, a flat area where one can see some manufactured structures, among which is the Grotta del Ninfeo, the Via dei Sepolcri, as well as the casetta dei Mugnai, identified as the last remaining mill on the Temenite hill.

 Via dei Sepolcri

 The Via dei Sepolcri (road of the tombs) is a 150 meters long road that leads to the top of Colle Temenite.
-Entering the road one can see the high rocky walls that surround it on both sides and the votive shrines that they have been dug all along the way.
+Entering the road, one can see the high rocky walls surrounding it on both sides and the votive shrines that have been dug all along the way.
 These are shrines made to celebrate the heroes of the city.
-Syracuse, as all Greek cities, practiced the cult of heroes.
+Syracuse, like all Greek cities, practiced the cult of heroes.
 As heroes had particularly distinguished themselves in life, they deserved to be honored and revered.
 This was very important for the Greek religion.